 We collect and store user agents for a maximum of 90 days

 Update: Jan 14, 2019.
-We didn’t store the User Agents before, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.
+Previously, we didn't store the User Agents, but now we save failed requests to our logs, so we added this as a clarification to the paragraph above.

 We partly collect and partly store URL’s